Leopold Maximilian von Firmian: Biography

 Coming from the Tyrolean nobility of Firmian, he was canon of Salzburg and Passau in 1780.
 On 23 September 1792, he was ordained a priest in Salzburg.

-Five years later, on 24 July 1797, he was appointed Auxiliary Bishop in Passau and Titular Bishop of Tiberias.
+On 24 July 1797, he was appointed Auxiliary Bishop in Passau and Titular Bishop of Tiberias.
 The episcopal consecration was bestowed upon him on 5 November 1797 by the Bishop of Passau, Leopold Leonhard von Thun.

 In 1800, he was appointed Bishop of Lavant and, in 1816, Archbishop of Salzburg.
 Because of the unclear political conditions, he was only confirmed in 1818 as the diocesan administrator.
 On 18 January 1822, Emperor Francis I appointed him Archbishop of Vienna, the Papal confirmation took place on 19 April of the same year.

 He is portrayed as a praisewelling church prince who fulfilled the will of the Emperor in his diocese and allowed the interventions of late Josephinism in church life.
 He strove for the church song and had in 1824 created a directory of all songs that were sung in the parishes.
 During his tenure came the founding of the Leopoldine Society of the Austrian Empire in support of the American missions on 13 May 1829.

 In 1894, Firmiangasse in Vienna-Hietzing was named after him.